-Dechen LA is part of the Dechen international association of Sakya and Karma Kagyu Centers founded by Lama Jampa Thaye under the authority of Karma Thinley Rinpoche.
+Sakya Buddhist Center is part of the Dechen international association of Sakya and Karma Kagyu Centers.
+The center was founded by Lama Jampa Thaye under the authority of Karma Thinley Rinpoche.

-Dechen is unique as Lama Jampa Thaye is authorized to teach two of the four traditions of Tibetan Buddhism, the Sakya and the Karma-Kagyu lineages.
-This emulates his own teacher, Karma Thinley Rinpoche, who was recognized as a tulku, a reincarnate lama, from both of these traditions.
+Dechen is unique.
+Lama Jampa Thaye is authorized to teach both the Sakya and the Karma-Kagyu lineages of Tibetan Buddhism.
+This follows his own teacher, Karma Thinley Rinpoche, who was recognized as a ‘tulku’ or reincarnate lama of both these traditions.

-While the teachings of Sakya and Karma Kagyu are given in a non-sectarian fashion they are transmitted to preserve their coherence as systems of meditation and contemplation.
-For this reason all Dechen centers and groups either belong to the Sakya or Karma Kagyu tradition but not to both.
-Dechen Los Angeles follows the Sakya tradition.
+The teachings of Sakya and Karma Kagyu are transmitted separately to preserve the blessing and power of their lineages of meditation.
+For this reason Dechen centers and groups belong to either the Sakya or Karma Kagyu tradition and are not mixed together.

 Lama Jampa Thaye

-Lama Jampa Thaye visits Los Angeles a number of times each year to give teachings and personal interviews.
-Due to Lama Jampa’s ability as a scholar and vajrayana meditation master, and as a lay Western practitioner with a family, he is uniquely placed to train other Westerners in the Buddhist teachings.
-He offers practical and personal advice on how to practice the authentic teachings in a Western cultural context.
+Lama Jampa Thaye visits Los Angeles often to give teachings and personal interviews to his students.
+Lama Jampa gives personal advice on how to practice the authentic Buddhist teachings in a Western cultural context.